cambiotraining/bacterial-genomics/setup.md

 ## Data

-The data used in these materials is provided as an archive file (`bacterial-genomics-data.tar`).
+The data used in these materials is provided as an archive file (`bact-data.tar`).
 You can download it from the link below and extract the files from the archive into a directory of your choice.

 <a href="https://www.dropbox.com/scl/fi/7o4ikj191mijxisu5tp50/bacterial-genomics-data.tar?rlkey=cosadfqhmp1qdgahlqnh2vtrz&dl=0">